Briefing · 29/04/2026

 Use OpenClaw when the job benefits from local context and operator control:

-This is not the same as saying OpenClaw is effortless.
-It is more like running an operating environment than subscribing to a polished web app.
+OpenClaw runs more like an operating environment than a polished web app.
 That comes with setup, maintenance, and judgment calls.

 What to watch next

-The most important OpenClaw developments will probably be operational, not flashy:
+The OpenClaw developments to watch will probably be operational, not flashy:

 Those are the layers that make a personal AI teammate reliable enough to trust with ongoing work.